Kiran7007/Interview-Preparation/README.md

     - It gives you a lot more flexibility when it comes time to change the application as our creational logic is hidden from dependant code

-- **What is the difference between factory and abstract factory design pattern?** </br>
-  Both factory and abstract factory are creational design patterns.
-The majordifference between these two is, a factory pattern creates an object through inheritance and produces only one Product.
-On the other hand, an abstract factory pattern creates the object through composition and produce families of products.
-In other word an abstract factory is "factory of factories".
-You can find an example [___here___]("https://www.journaldev.com/1418/abstract-factory-design-pattern-in-java").

 - **(My Favorite question!)
 Suppose we are building an application for a pizza store and we need to model their pizza classes.
 Assume they offer four types of pizzas namely Peppy Paneer, Farmhouse, Margherita and Chicken Fiesta.
 Each pizza has a different cost.
 We have overridden the getCost() in the subclasses to find the appropriate cost.
 Now let's become it more interesting! suppose a new requirement, in addition to a pizza, customer can also ask for several toppings such as Fresh Tomato, Paneer, Jalapeno, Capsicum, Barbeque, etc. Toppings may be redundant and it's OK.
 (It means a customer may choose double jalapeno or three-time barbeque).
 Each topping has its price and by adding each one the total cost of the pizza will be increased.
 If you have to suggest only one design pattern to solve this problem, choose which one? why? and How you implement it?**

 - **which pattern is used when we need to decouple an abstraction from its implementation?**  </br>